oceanprotocol/market/documentation/build-a-marketplace/customising-your-market.md

 ### Using a custom Provider

-You have the flexibility to tailor the ocean market according to your preferences by directing it to a predetermined custom provider deployment.
+You have the flexibility to tailor the Metaschool Market according to your preferences by directing it to a predetermined custom provider deployment.
 This customization option allows you to choose a specific default provider, in addition to the option of manually specifying it when publishing an asset.
 To make use of this feature, you need to uncomment the designated line and modify the URL for your custom provider in the previously generated `.env` file.
 Look for the key labeled `NEXT_PUBLIC_PROVIDER_URL` and update its associated URL accordingly.

 ### Using a custom MetadataCache

-If you intend to utilize the ocean market with a custom Aquarius deployment, you can also make set a custom MetadataCache flag.
+If you intend to utilize the Metaschool Market with a custom Aquarius deployment, you can also make set a custom MetadataCache flag.
 To do this, you will need to update the same file mentioned earlier.
 However, instead of modifying the `NEXT_PUBLIC_PROVIDER_URL` key, you should update the `NEXT_PUBLIC_METADATACACHE_URI` key.
-By updating this key, you can specify the URI for your custom Aquarius deployment, enabling you to take advantage of the ocean market with your preferred metadata cache setup.
+By updating this key, you can specify the URI for your custom Aquarius deployment, enabling you to take advantage of the Metaschool Market with your preferred metadata cache setup.

 ### Using a custom subgraph

-Using a custom subgraph with the ocean market requires additional steps due to the differences in deployment.
-Unlike the multi-network deployment of the provider and Aquarius services, each network supported by the ocean market has a separate subgraph deployment.
+Using a custom subgraph with the Metaschool Market requires additional steps due to the differences in deployment.
+Unlike the multi-network deployment of the provider and Aquarius services, each network supported by the Metaschool Market has a separate subgraph deployment.
 This means that while the provider and Aquarius services can be handled by a single deployment across all networks, the subgraph requires specific handling for each network.

 To utilize a custom subgraph, you will need to implement additional logic within the `getOceanConfig` function located in the `src/utils/ocean.ts` file.
 By modifying this function, you can ensure that the market uses the desired custom subgraph for the selected network.
 This is particularly relevant if your market aims to support multiple networks and you do not want to enforce the use of the same subgraph across all networks.
 By incorporating the necessary logic within `getOceanConfig`, you can ensure the market utilizes the appropriate custom subgraph for each network, enabling the desired level of customization.
 If the mentioned scenario doesn't apply to your situation, there is another approach you can take.
 Similar to the previously mentioned examples, you can modify the `.env` file by updating the key labeled `NEXT_PUBLIC_SUBGRAPH_URI`.
-By making changes to this key, you can configure the ocean market to utilize your preferred subgraph deployment.
+By making changes to this key, you can configure the Metaschool Market to utilize your preferred subgraph deployment.
 This alternative method allows you to customize the market's behavior and ensure it utilizes the desired subgraph, even if you don't require different subgraph deployments for each network.